• Skip to primary navigation

 Why are legumes harmful to dogs?

 While some legumes are safe for your dog, others can threaten your dog.
-Pet food containing peas, beans, lentils, and other legume seeds as the main ingredients, can cause dilated cardiomyopathy in dogs.
+Pet food containing peas, beans, lentils, and other legume seeds as the main ingredients can cause dilated cardiomyopathy in dogs.

 Legumes are rich in protein and fiber.
 So, they can act as an indigestible grain.
 Dogs that have digestive problems should avoid legume seeds in their diet.
-Legumes’ protein can also limit a body’s ability to absorb other nutrients.
+Legume protein can also limit a body’s ability to absorb other nutrients.

 Which legumes should dogs avoid?